IonesioJunior/Spycular/README.md

 ## 🎉 Special Thanks

-Kudos to all our backers, contributors, and supporters for making Pynocchio a reality.
+Kudos to all our backers, contributors, and supporters for making Spycular a reality.
 You rock!